hermannhart/theqa/README.md

 - `numpy`, `matplotlib`, `scipy`
 - `numba` for CUDA acceleration (optional)
 - `braket` for AWS Quantum Computing (optional)

-### **License**
-This project follows a dual-license model:

-For Personal & Research Use: CC BY-NC 4.0 → Free for non-commercial use only.
-For Commercial Use: Companies must obtain a commercial license (Elastic License 2.0).

-📜 For details, see the LICENSE file.

-### ***Contributors***

-Matthias - Human resoureces
-Arti Cyan - Artificial  resources

-### ***Contact & Support***

-For inquiries regarding commercial licensing or support, please contact:📧 theqa@posteo.com 🌐 www.theqa.space 🚀🚀🚀

-🚀 Get started with TheQA and explore new frontiers in optimization! 🚀

 ### **Setup**
 ```bash